You are here: Modem Throughput Tests

 If you know all of this jump to the test links.

 If the speed test results indicate consistently low throughput, you may benefit from a tweaking of your modem settings.
 If you want to try tweaking your modem yourself, there are many online sources of information available.
-Search Google, MSN or Yahoo under the keywords modem tweaking.
+Search Google under the keywords modem tweaking.
 For example, you can learn more about tweaking your modem settings, and the various initialization codes for different brands of modems, at Modemsite.com.

-Dialup modem users can also benefit by signing up with one of the various accelerated Internet services (listed below the test links), that speed up the delivery of graphics and web pages, with improvements up to five times the normal speed of display being achieved by some users.
+Dialup modem users can also benefit by signing up with one of the various accelerated Internet services, that speed up the delivery of graphics and web pages, with improvements up to five times the normal speed of display being achieved by some users.

 Select one of the links below to test your modem.
 Use the 15kb (less accurate, but quick), 50 kb or 100 kb files to test dialup modems, and the 250 kb, 500 kb, or 1 mb files to test DSL and cable modems.
 Please note that a Javascript enabled browser is required for running and measuring these tests.
 Remember to hit the "Retest" button on the test pages to obtain an average baudrate.